 Sara Mahmood offers an account of Malik Ishaq, one of Pakistan’s most feared terrorists and the leader of the anti-Shi’ite group, Lashkar-e-Jhangvi (LeJ), finding that that his involvement in sectarian killings have left a mark on the country’s Sunni-Shia divide.

 In her article, Aida Arosoaie, demonstrates how, Hadi Al-Amiri’s growing military and political clout has not only made the Badr Organisation an indispensable counter-weight against Islamic State of Iraq and Greater Syria (ISIS) but also brought the spectre of increased insecurity and instability for Iraq due to his indulgence in bloody sectarian campaigns.

-Commentaries / Conflict and Stability / East Asia and Asia Pacific / Middle East and North Africa (MENA) / South Asia / Terrorism Studies
+Conflict and Stability / Counter Terrorist Trends and Analyses / East Asia and Asia Pacific / Middle East and North Africa (MENA) / South Asia / Terrorism Studies

 Last updated on 17/09/2019